Satyam4229/enrollment-form/README.md

 # LetsGrowMoreTask3
-Enrollment form who's entries displayed in the same page
+Enrollment form who's entries displayed on the same page.